Kenny Lattimore: 2008–present: Recent activities

 Lattimore released a cover album with Verve Records titled Timeless on September 9, 2008.
 The lead single "You Are My Starship" was originally performed by Norman Connor featuring Michael Henderson.
 Lattimore was also featured on the uptempo dance song "Another Love" by Brian Culbertson.

 Lattimore started his own record company SincereSoul Records in 2012.
 He released his album Back 2 Cool on January 22, 2013.
 The album's first single "Find a Way" (produced by Ivan "Orthodox" Barias & Carvin "Ransum" Higgins) hit radio on Valentine's Day 2012.
 The second single "Back 2 Cool" featured Kelly Price.

 Personal life

 In January 2002, Lattimore married singer Chanté Moore in Jamaica.
 On April 10, 2003, Moore gave birth to their son Kenny Lattimore Jr. In July 2011, it was announced that the two had divorced.

 On March 8, 2020, Lattimore married American judge Faith Jenkins.
 In late 2022, it was announced they were expecting their first child together.
 The pair welcomed a daughter in January 2023.
+In May 2026, the pair welcomed a boy, their second child together and Lattimore's third.